 A build up of fluid may cause swelling in your arms, hands, ankles, legs, face and other parts of the body.
 Contact your healthcare team if this happens to you.

 Taste changes may make you go off certain foods and drinks.
 You may also find that some foods taste different from usual or that you prefer to eat spicier foods.
 Your taste gradually returns to normal a few weeks after your treatment finishes.

 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

 - constipation - drink plenty and eat more fresh fruit and vegetables.
 Your nurse can give you laxatives to help if needed

-- tummy (abdominal pain) – tell your doctor or nurse if you have any pain or tenderness
+- pain in different parts of your body – this might be muscle, tummy (abdominal), chest.
+Tell your doctor or nurse if you have any pain or tenderness

 - changes to your blood pressure - tell your nurse if you feel dizzy, faint, or if you have headaches, nosebleeds, blurred or double vision, or shortness of breath

 - blood clots that can be life threatening; signs are pain, redness and swelling where the clot is.
 Feeling breathless can be a sign of a blood clot in the lung.
 Contact your advice line or doctor straight away if you have any of these symptoms